Michigan State University, East Lansing MI

 Lightning talks / Ignite session / Open roundtables

 Short presentations (5-10 minutes).
 Exact format to be determined by number of submissions and feedback.
 Lightning talks and Ignite presentations generally involve a series of rapid-fire presentations, perhaps with auto-advancing slides, of roughly five minutes.
 Open roundtables generally involve multiple simultaneous presentations of approximately 10 minutes with small groups, with plenty of time for discussion.
 These formats are especially good for early-career scholars, scholars exploring a new area of research, praxis-focused case studies and best practices recommendations.
 Please submit an abstract of 500 words describing the topic to be presented.

 Birds-of-a-feather sessions are networking opportunities in which presenters will lead an informal, town-hall-style discussion about a chosen topic for fellow practitioners, with the bulk of the time reserved for audience participation and informal discussion.
-Proposals should be in the form of an abstract of 250 words describing the topic to be discussed, and 250-word biographies of the presenters.
+Proposals should be in the form of an abstract of 250 words describing the topic to be discussed, and should attach 250-word biographies of the presenters.
 Birds-of-a-feather proposals will be evaluated in part based on the qualifications of the panelists, and will not be reviewed anonymously.

 Plenary sessions, keynotes etc.